Success Coaches | Spring 2026

 • Favorite study tip or productivity hack: My favorite productivity hack is to make a list.
 I'm more likely to complete a task if I have it written down and crossing it off after finishing it feels rewarding.
 It's a small way of visualizing my goals.

-Kaitlyn Horn, Success Coach
+Kaitlyn Horn, Success Coach (Returner)

 • Current Major/Program: Speech-Language Pathology